Numerical analysis of Josephson junction arrays for multi-order quantum voltage steps: 10 EU-PJVS with

 It can be observed that, for all the tested combinations, the best operating point is at $\Omega_\mathrm{rf}\simeq 0.4$ and $i_\mathrm{rf}\simeq 1.2$.
-From the single-junction case depicted in Fig.~\ref{fig:min_step_colormaps_nmax3}, this point lies on the first crest (blue curve in Fig.~\ref{fig:max_step_min_crests_nmax_3}), though operating points on the second crest also appear for larger $I_\mathrm{c}$ values, though with demanding rf power levels above \qty{300}{\milli\watt}.
+From the single-junction case depicted in Figure~\ref{fig:min_step_colormaps_nmax3}, this point lies on the first crest (blue curve in Figure~\ref{fig:max_step_min_crests_nmax_3}), though operating points on the second crest also appear for larger $I_\mathrm{c}$ values, though with demanding rf power levels above \qty{300}{\milli\watt}.